squidowl/halloy/book/src/guides/flatpaks.md

 Be sure to install all the dependencies for the above tools.

-## Generating flatpak build sources file
+## Generating Flatpak Build Sources File

 To generate the `generated-sources.json` file that is used by the flatpak manifest, run the following command: